 Basic net loss per common share ("EPS") is computed by dividing net loss by the weighted average number of common shares outstanding during the period.
 Diluted EPS reflects potential dilution and is computed by dividing net loss by the weighted average number of common shares outstanding during the period increased by the number of additional common shares that would have been outstanding if all potential common shares had been issued and were dilutive.
 However, potentially dilutive securities are excluded from the computation of diluted EPS to the extent that their effect is anti-dilutive.
-For the six months ended June 30, 2021, the Company had 1,041,647 options and 172,500 warrants to purchase common shares outstanding that were anti-dilutive.
-There were no anti-dilutive securities outstanding for the six months ended June 30, 2020, as the Company was a LLC at that time.
+For the nine months ended September 30, 2021, the Company had options to purchase 1,041,647 shares of common stock and warrants to purchase 172,500 shares of common stock outstanding that were anti-dilutive.
+There were no anti-dilutive securities outstanding for the nine months ended September 30, 2020, as the Company was a LLC at that time.

-EPS and weighted-average shares outstanding for the three and six month period ending June 30, 2020 have been computed to give effect to the Corporate Conversion that occurred December 16, 2020 prior to the Company's initial public offering.
+EPS and weighted-average shares outstanding for the three and nine month period ending September 30, 2020 have been computed to give effect to the Corporate Conversion that occurred on December 16, 2020 prior to the Company's IPO.
 In conjunction with the Corporate Conversion, all of the Company's outstanding members' equity automatically converted into shares of common stock, based on the relative rights of the Company's pre-IPO equity holders.